samebug/samebug-technical-documentation/README.md

-By [searching](/guide/search) with a [stack trace](/guide/stack-trace) Samebug can provide you a more relevant [solution](/guide/solution) to your software crashes.
+By [searching](/guide/search) with a [stack trace](/guide/stack-trace) Samebug can provide you a more relevant [solution](/guide/solution) to your software crash.
 You don’t have to browse through endless forums and developer communities.

 ## Find relevant solutions to your problem